 The eight houses were built using an adaptation of the Monterey architectural style.
 Designed by Boulder architect James M. Hunter (working at that time for Glen Huntington) and built by contractor John Nelson, the residences are a mix of one-story, one and one-half story, and two-story brick and frame construction.

 All residences exhibit individual shape and massing, however, all eight include similar exterior architectural features.
-Reflective of the Monterey style, each of the structures display red tile roofs, decorative arches and second floor porches.
-Additional shared features include shutters (mostly shades of green or blue), individually-crafted front doors of various colors, and painted white brick walls; salvaged ("used") brick from the demolished State Preparatory School (the predecessor of the current Boulder High School building) located at 17th and Pearl Streets, was used in the construction.
+Reflective of the Monterey style, the structures display red tile roofs, decorative arches and second floor porches.
+Additional shared features include shutters (mostly shades of green or blue), individually-crafted front doors of various colors, and painted white brick walls; salvaged "used" brick from the demolished State Preparatory School (the predecessor of the current Boulder High School building) located at 17th and Pearl Streets, was used in the construction.
 Hunter took six months to complete his design for the eight residences, community garage, and Commons landscaping plan.
 He described the architectural style as being drawn from a variety of sources, and in later years publicly rejected the "Monterey Colonial" label, attributing "the roof slope as being in the style of the University buildings, while detailing was culled from Williamsburg, and molding was in the Colonial style."

 Site Created by Nicholas John Wharton © 2013